 Characteristics of the Peppol network

 Open standard intended to bridge interoperability across different business solutions.

-Technical and legal framework at national and international levels – IMDA in charge for Singapore.
+The technical and legal framework at national and international levels – IMDA in charge of Singapore.

 Connect Once, Connect to All